 GitHub is a cloud-based service that provides an easy-to-use interface and framework for developers wanting to use Git.
 Git is an open-source software system that developers can use to manage code.

-Even though Git is an open-source type of software, GitHub is a for-profit company.
+Even though Git is open-source software, GitHub is a for-profit company.
 Developers can make use of Git without using GitHub, but GitHub’s interface makes the process easier.

 GitHub offers three different subscription tiers for developers, two of which carry a price and one of which is free.
 Each tier has a different set of features that aid with GitHub Workflow.